-All asbestos material must be disposed at a landfill or waste disposal site licensed by the Department of Environment and Convservation.
+All asbestos material must be disposed at a landfill or waste disposal site licensed by the Department of Environment and Regulation.
 Not all landfill sites accept asbestos.

-For an updated list of facilities accepting asbestos materials refer to the Department of Environmental and Conservation (External link) and read to the fact sheet titled "Asbestos".
+For an updated list of facilities accepting asbestos materials refer to the Department of Environmental and Regulation (External link) and read to the fact sheet titled "Asbestos".

 8. Who do I make a complaint to about illegal asbestos removal and/or dumping?

 If you have concerns over the inappropriate removal of asbestos or illegal dumping of asbestos material please contact your Local Government Environmental Health Services.
 Refer to the Local Government Directory (External link) for your local contact details.

 Any issues with the management of asbestos in an occupational environment (e.g. work place) should be referred to the Department of Commerce (WorkSafe WA) on (08) 6251 2200 or the WorkSafe WA website .
 (External link)